akgvn/CANCLUB/Project Report/Project Report.md

 > - Data flow diagram
 > - Explain how does your system work here.

+The system is created using PHP and MySQL.

 ## Project Results
 > (Screenshots and their explanations)